ricardosantinofloresalvarez-hub/Manifiesto1/replit.md

 ### Architecture Decisions

 1. **Monorepo Structure**: Frontend and backend in same repo for easier development
-2. **In-Memory Storage**: Quick MVP, easy to migrate to Drizzle ORM + PostgreSQL
+2. **Firebase/Firestore**: Using Firestore from frontend (client-side SDK) for MVP simplicity
+   - Backend uses Firebase Admin SDK (limited mode without service account)
+   - Production will need Firebase Admin with full credentials
 3. **Shared Types**: TypeScript types shared between frontend/backend via /shared
 4. **React Query**: Automatic caching, refetching, and state management for server data
-5. **Base64 Images**: Simplifies demo, but should migrate to blob storage for production
+5. **Base64 Images**: Simplifies demo, but should migrate to Firebase Storage for production
 6. **Form Input Strategy**: Quantity and value fields use string state internally, converted to numbers for API to fix editability issues in controlled inputs

 ### Testing Strategy